V1EngineeringInc/V1EngineeringInc-Docs/docs/mpcnc/trucks.md

 ## Tension Bolts
 ![!MPCNC truck tension bolts](https://www.v1engineering.com/wp-content/uploads/2020/06/Tension-scaled.jpg){: width="400"}

-* Insert the bearings in the truck and fit the bolts.
+* Insert the bearings in the Truck and fit the bolts.
-* Just seat the locking nut, these will get adjusted later.
-Leave these loose.
+* Just seat the locknuts, they will get adjusted later.
+Leave them loose.

 !!!
 Note
     Pay attention to the direction of the bolt heads on these two tension bolts.